-Teaching Your Baby to Put Himself to Sleep
+Teaching Your Baby to Put Herself to Sleep

 How do you get your baby to go to sleep and sleep through the night?